KristineFaithBarsalote/KristineFaithBarsalote/README.md

 ## 👤 About Me

-💻 Passionate about coding and database management, I enjoy solving complex problems and creating efficient, elegant solutions.
+I am Kristine Faith M. Barsalote, with a flair for coding and database management skills.
+I enjoy solving complex problems and creating efficient, elegant solutions.
 My journey in tech began when I pursued a **Bachelor of Science in Information Technology**, and I continue to grow my skills through hands-on projects and continuous learning.

 ---